This is the foundation of the SABPP strategy. The time for this is now, ke nako!

-Ethically-centred governance must also by definition be environmentally sensitive so that organisations are sustainable in all senses of the word.
+Ethically-centered governance must also by definition be environmentally sensitive so that organizations are sustainable in all senses of the word.
 SABPP will continue to research the role of HR in supporting good environmental practices and will pursue such good practices in its own organisation.

-The SABPP will continue to practise sound financial management in order to best balance affordability for members with the demands to extend products and services to members.
+The SABPP will continue to practice sound financial management in order to best balance affordability for members with the demands to extend products and services to members.